dominic-source/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Project 19 - Replace letters in a input
 Project 20 - delete letters from an input
 Project 21 - reverse characters of a line
-Project 22 -
+Project 22 - cut files  'done!'
-Project 23 -